kleinfreund/kleinfreund.de/README.md

 ## Done

+- add meta description (for real this time)
-- global: add inuitcss message to `site-foot`
+- add inuitcss message to `site-foot`
 - fix logo having both `src`-attribute AND `background-image`
 - fix relative paths not beginning with `/`
 - fix flexing `site-nav__item`s not having `display: block;` on mobile